jo-pouradier/tele-notify-bot/README.md

 ## Registration

 We ask for a new key to the master, give this key to the agent, the agent connect to themaster with some metadata like server name, version, status(?), methods(?).
 The master accept the connection based on the token and register this agent based on the metadata.

+## Architecture Issue

+The agent beeing a server implise that one port must be openned and that the server is accessible on this port, the agent should have his own TLS keys + more work on master to register and manage each agent.
+Opening a port is a problem if we want to manage servers in a private network and that the master cant be on this same network.
+Only the master should be a server and the agent initiate a long pooling request or a bidirectional stream (I'll go for the stream).